arendjr/phebe/phebe/src/content/blog/in-search-of-a-better-bevy-ui.md

 ### Expressions

-That said, there is one thing my own layout system implemented, which I didn't see in either Bevy UI or Morphism: The ability to calculate values through expressions.
+That said, there is one thing my own layout system implemented, which I didn't see in either Bevy UI or Morphorm: The ability to calculate values through expressions.
 Every now and then, you may want to perform a calculation like the
 following: